The Gaudí lighthouse

 No hay anuncios

-They started talking about the tower of Jesus in 2012, four years after they began collaborating with the Junta Constructora de la Sagrada Família, and three years after Guillem Cumella entered the family workshop "full-time", as he himself says.
-"From a very young age I ran around the workshop, I worked there in the summers.
+They started talking about the Jesus tower in 2012, four years after they began collaborating with the Sagrada Família Construction Board, and three years after Guillem Cumella joined the family workshop "full-time," as he himself puts it.
+"From a very young age I was running around the workshop, working there in the summers.
 And when I was at university, I spent half a day at the faculty and half a day at the workshop," he explains.
-Thus, the work on the tower, which they have divided between the interior ceramics, done by Toni, and the cross, of which Guillem has taken charge, also reflects their evolution as a workshop.
+Thus, the work on the tower, which they have divided between the interior ceramics, done by Toni, and the cross, which Guillem has taken charge of, also reflects their evolution as a workshop.

-In parallel to this work, they have done others, such as several Loewe stores in Japan and Korea, the Spanish pavilion at the Osaka Universal Exposition, an intervention at the Natural History Museum in London, and another at the UNED headquarters in Madrid.
-"We have been lucky not to work 100% for the Sagrada Família, because otherwise, we would be dizzy now," says Cumella.
-Currently, there are fifteen people in the workshop, the highest number ever.
-And more than craftsmanship, Toni Cumella prefers to talk about trade: "Modernism was possible thanks to strong trades at the time, such as blacksmithing, carpentry, ceramics, stonemasonry.
-And I think that in today's global world, those of us who practice a trade are once again recognized.
-For me, trade encompasses more things than craftsmanship: tradition, innovation, culture, authenticity, the idiosyncrasy of a country".
+In parallel to this work, they have done others, such as various Loewe stores in Japan and Korea, the Spanish pavilion at the Osaka Universal Exposition, an intervention at the Natural History Museum in London, and another at the UNED headquarters in Madrid.
+"We've been lucky not to work 100% for the Sagrada Família, because otherwise, we would have vertigo now," says Cumella.
+Currently, there are fifteen people in the workshop, the highest ever.
+And rather than craftsmanship, Toni Cumella prefers to talk about trade: "Modernism was possible thanks to strong trades at the time, such as blacksmithing, carpentry, ceramics, stonemasonry.
+And I think that in a global world like today, those of us who practice a trade are regaining recognition.
+For me, trade encompasses more than craftsmanship: tradition, innovation, culture, authenticity, the idiosyncrasy of a country".

 Cargando